craftercms/docker-compose/README.md

 # Open a shell to a container

-Sometimes you'll need to get a shell to a container for debugging purposes.
+Sometimes you'll need to get a shell to a container for debugging purposes or for executing Git operations.
 To do this, run the following command:

-`docker exec -it <CONTAINER_NAME> gosu crafter bash`
+`docker-compose exec <SERVICE_NAME> gosu crafter bash`

 This will open a Bash shell as the crafter user.
 The current directory will be `/opt/crafter`.